monster-penguin/BIOS-Preservation-Tool/README.md

 **Verified** — a stored blob's hash matches a hash declared for this canonical by at least one platform.

 **Unverifiable** — stored, but no platform declares any hash to check against.
 The file cannot be confirmed correct, but it is not missing.
+The verify pass (Pass 3 of Build) assigns a confidence level to every unverifiable blob:

+- **High confidence** — 2 or more platforms declare this file, or the blob's non-MD5 hashes match a verified blob stored under a different canonical name.
+You almost certainly have the right file.
+- **Low confidence** — exactly 1 platform declares this file.
+The file is staged correctly but cannot be independently corroborated.
+- **Unresolved** — no platform corroboration was found (should not occur in normal operation).

 **Hash mismatch** — stored, but the blob's hash matches none of the declared values.
 You have a file, but it appears to be the wrong version.
+The verify pass (Pass 3 of Build) assigns a confidence level to every hash mismatch blob on the same basis as unverifiable blobs:

+- **High confidence** — 2 or more platforms declare this file, or the blob's non-MD5 hashes match a verified blob stored under a different canonical name.
+Getting the correct version should be a priority.
+- **Low confidence** — exactly 1 platform declares this file.
+Lower priority to resolve.
+- **Unresolved** — not yet annotated (should not occur in normal operation).

 > **A file's identity is its hash, not its name.** `BIOS.ROM`, `bios.rom`, and `Boot.ROM` are the same file if they share the same MD5.
 Filename case is always preserved exactly as declared in the source YAML.